VARUNDADHWAL/sql-olist-data-project/README.md

 This project follows the **Medallion Architecture** with **Bronze**, **Silver**, and **Gold** layers:

-1. **Bronze Layer**: Stores raw data exactly as-is from the source CSV files (Olist's 9 relational datasets), loaded into PostgreSQL with no transformations.
+1. **Bronze Layer**: Stores raw data exactly as-is from the source CSV files (Olist's 9 relational datasets), loaded into PostgreSQL with no transformations, no constraints.
-2. **Silver Layer**: Cleanses, standardizes, and normalizes the bronze data — fixing data types, removing duplicates, handling nulls, and resolving inconsistent values — to prepare it for analysis.
+2. **Silver Layer**: Cleanses, standardizes, and documents data quality decisions — fixing data types, removing invalid values, resolving inconsistent entries — verified through direct exploration of the raw data rather than assumption.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema (fact and dimension tables) optimized for reporting and analytics.
+3. **Gold Layer**: A business-ready **star schema** (one fact table + four dimension tables), enriched with derived columns, and connected by enforced foreign key constraints — built specifically for Power BI consumption.

-*(Architecture diagram to be added: `docs/data_architecture.png`)*
+ER diagrams for all three layers are available in `docs/bronze`,`docs/silver`,`docs/gold` showing how the schema evolves from unconstrained raw tables (Bronze) to a fully keyed, relational structure (Silver) to a proper star schema (Gold).

 ---